John Anderson (ice hockey): Post-playing career

 Anderson coached the 1995–96 Winston-Salem Mammoths to the Southern Hockey League finals during the league's only season where they lost to the Huntsville Channel Cats.
 In 1996–97, Anderson coached the Quad City Mallards to their first Colonial Hockey League championship in the franchise's second season.

 In 1997, Anderson was hired as the head coach of the Chicago Wolves in the International Hockey League (IHL) and later in the American Hockey League (AHL).
 He became the Wolves' all-time coaching leader in wins with 371 and for postseason victories with 80.
 Anderson led the Wolves in winning the Turner Cup and Calder Cup four times in his initial eleven seasons at the team's helm.
 His team was crowned league champions in 1998, 2000 in the IHL and 2002 and 2008 in the AHL.
 Anderson coached the American gold medal-winning team in the 2007 Jewish World Cup hockey tournament in Israel.

 On June 20, 2008, Anderson was named as the fourth head coach of the Atlanta Thrashers.
-On October 10, 2008, Anderson won his first game as an NHL coach 7–4 against his good friend Bruce Boudreau's Washington Capitals.
+On October 10, 2008, Anderson won his first game as an NHL coach 7–4 against Bruce Boudreau's Washington Capitals.
 On April 14, 2010, Anderson was released as head coach of the Thrashers after two seasons.

 On July 12, 2011, Anderson became an assistant coach for the Phoenix Coyotes.
 On July 10, 2013, Anderson was rehired as the head coach of the Chicago Wolves.
 After leaving the Wolves in 2016, he joined the Minnesota Wild as an assistant head coach until 2018.
 In February 2022, he agreed to join the Bakersfield Condors of the AHL as an assistant coach for the remainder of the 2021–22 season.

 For his achievements with coaching the Wolves, he was named to the AHL Hall of Fame in 2019.

 Anderson also helped establish John Anderson's, a diner best known for its "Banquet Burger", as well as its $4 breakfast special.
 The original restaurant is located at Victoria Park Ave. and Van Horne Ave. in Toronto, Ontario.